Star Wars Combine: Origins

-Star Wars Combine (SWC) is a real-time massively multiplayer online browser game, set in the Star Wars universe as a persistent world.
-It was released in December 1998 as a sort of continuation of a game that existed between the mid-90s and summer 1998 known as Star Wars Simulation.
-When the Sim Master (a term coined after the definition of Game Master encountered in role-playing games) disappeared suddenly - and the servers were shut down soon after - some players of that stranded community decided to create their own version of the game that evolved a lot through the years and took its own path.
-Combine is not licensed by LucasArts, but is permitted to use the setting.
+Star Wars Combine was released in December 1998 as a continuation of a game maintained between the mid-1990s and summer 1998 called Star Wars Simulation.
+The Sim Master (a term based on Game Master) disappeared and the servers were shut down soon after.
+Some players of that stranded community decided to create their own version of the game, which then evolved.